cryptonlx/crypto/readme.md

 - Each user can have multiple wallets.
 - Supports deposit and withdrawal.
 - Supports transfer from/to wallets.
+- Viewing of wallet balance.
-- Enable viewing of wallet balance and transaction history.
+- Viewing of transaction history.

 ### Non-functional Requirements